Showing posts with label Year A Last Sunday after the Epiphany. Show all posts

 19 So we have the prophetic message more fully confirmed.
 You will do well to be attentive to this as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.
 20 First of all you must understand this, that no prophecy of scripture is a matter of one’s own interpretation, 21 because no prophecy ever came by human will, but men and women moved by the Holy Spirit spoke from God.

 II Peter 1:16-18 has the theme of the transfiguration of Jesus guaranteeing the return of Jesus.
-16 For we did not follow cleverly devised myths (like Gnostics) when we made known to you the power and (second) coming of our Lord Jesus Christ, It seems doubts about last events have arisen.
+16 For we did not follow cleverly devised myths (like Gnostics) when we made known to you the power and (second) coming of our Lord Jesus Christ, Doubts about last events have arisen.
 But we had been eyewitnesses of his majesty.
 The witness countering others who devise myths.
 17 For he received honor and glory from God the Father when that voice was conveyed to him by the Majestic Glory, saying, “This is my Son, my Beloved, with whom I am well pleased.”
 18 We ourselves heard this voice come from heaven, while we were with him on the holy mountain.
 He connects the transfiguration with the events with Mount Sinai.

 The author assumes detailed knowledge of the transfiguration story.
 The author also assumes that the reality of the transfiguration story lends credibility to the notion of the second coming.
 The return of Christ has its root in this historical event.
 The denial of the second coming is an attack on the majesty and glory the Father gave to Jesus.
 It seems strange that he does not point to the resurrection here, rather than viewing the Transfiguration as more important.[1]
 He also finds it noteworthy the prophetic word through Moses and Elijah acquired genuine relevance for those who had their origin in the appearance of Jesus.
 The appearance of Jesus found its confirmation in the character of a prophetic word pointing to the future and became an indispensable light on their path.
 The disciples did not come down the mountain as innovators, but in the company with the ancient witnesses, accredited by the fulfillment of the long-prepared history of the covenant.
 In that company, they moved afresh to meet the coming Lord.
 Thus, to many today, the power and coming of our Lord Jesus Christ is a fable, but for this author, the eyewitness account saves it from being such.[2]